What to look for in the Government’s buildings decarbonisation plan

 Here’s a quick run through of what we can expect.

-The Government’s Green Homes Grant scheme has, to put it mildly, faltered in its early days.
-Addressing shortfalls in what remains the flagship national policy to insulate millions of homes will be top of the list.
+The Government’s Green Homes Grant scheme was, to put it mildly, a flop.
+Now scrapped despite soaring demand, addressing the policy shortfall to insulate millions of homes will be top of the list.

-An extension could well support the army of installers that currently see little benefit in expensive training for such a short-lived scheme.
-It could also be accompanied by action on skilling up, with the Government’s Green Jobs Taskforce set to report soon, and building on the recent Skills for Jobs White Paper to tool up a generation of engineers, assessors and technicians.
+The successor could also support the army of installers that saw little benefit in expensive training for such a short-lived scheme.
+Longer timeframes that warrant the investment could be accompanied by action on skilling up, building on the Skills for Jobs White Paper and upcoming Green Jobs Taskforce report to create a new generation of engineers, assessors and technicians.

 But grants are not the only way of incentivising home upgrades.
 Green mortgages, stamp duty rebates, zero interest loans, reducing VAT on energy efficiency, optional salary sacrifices, council tax flexing and minimum standards backed by sufficient support all have a place in solving this puzzle.
 Any strategy worth its salt will lean on as many as possible.